Azure/acs-engine/docs/kubernetes/deploy.md

 ### Step 2: Create a Service Principal

 Kubernetes clusters have integrated support for various cloud providers as core functionality.
 On Azure, acs-engine uses a Service Principal to interact with Azure Resource Manager (ARM).
-Follow the instructions to [create a new service principal](../serviceprincipal.md)
+Follow the [instructions](../serviceprincipal.md) to create a new service principal and grant it the necessary IAM role to create Azure resources.

 ### Step 3: Edit your Cluster Definition